SHIP & PORT INTELLIGENCE

 print(f"Position: {position.latitude}, {position.longitude}")

-print(f"Recent ports: {[e.port_name for e in port_history.data[:5]]}")
+print(f"Recent ports: {[e.port.name for e in events[:5]]}")

-# Search ports by country
+# Search ports by country (auto-pagination)

-for port in client.search.ports(country="NL", type="Seaport"):
+for port in client.search.all_ports(filter_country="NL", filter_port_type="Seaport"):

 print(f"{port.name} ({port.unlo_code})")